dalek-cryptography/bulletproofs/docs/notes.md

 if and only if every term of it is zero.
 The verifier is going to sample a random \\(y\\) after the prover commits to all the values forming the terms of that polynomial, making the probability that the prover cheated negligible.
+This trick allows implementing logical `AND` with any number of terms.

 Combining inner-products